allannienhuis/avalon-moon/projects/avalon-moon/README.md

 ## usage

-import like any other module in your app.module : `import { AvalonMoonModule } from 'avalon-moon';
+import like any other module in your app.module : `import { AvalonMoonModule } from 'avalon-moon'`;

 add it to your imports array `import: [AvalonMoonModule]`